 Visa and Residence Permit

-Several weeks after you have received your acceptance letter from the FEB Exchange Office and after we have generated your student number, the ISD will approach you.
+Non EU-students need to upload the required documents in Mobility Online before 8 May 2021 for the fall semester.
+Our Exchange Office will send a list (deadline 15 May) of accepted non-EU exchange studens to the International Service Desk.
+The ISD will approach you.
 They will then provide you with your visa/residence permit application documents and detailed information about the visa/residence permit application process.
 Please make sure to arrange the following things before the ISD approaches you:

 - Valid passport